-Research has shown that traditional therapy or counseling is ineffective in resolving the child’s loyalty conflict.
-An alternative approach is an educational model to address both the parental behavior and the child’s reactions to alienating behaviors.
-The parent on the receiving end of alienating behavior learns how to much better respond to both the other parent and the child who resists contact.
-The parent who is engaging in behaviors that are considered alienating learns how to interact and react differently to the other parent and the child.
+Resetting the Family combines parent education, child education, as well as family relationship work and case management to help families progress and move forward in which mild or moderate alienation is a factor.
+The parent on the receiving end of alienating behavior focuses on learning how to much better respond to both the other parent and the child who resists contact through education and strengthening the parent-child relationship.
+The focus for the parent who is engaging in behaviors that are considered alienating is to help that parent understand how to interact and react differently to the other parent and the other parent’s relationship with the child.
 The child learns how to re-engage critical thinking skills necessary to deal with alienating actions from one parent.
 These cognitive skills will also help protect the child from future parental behavior that negatively affects the child’s relationship with the other parent.

-Resetting the Family has utilized the research and science to date concerning parental alienation and has developed a series of educational programs to address that most common parental alienation tactics in mild and moderate cases.
+Resetting the Family has utilized the research and science to date concerning parental alienation and has developed a series of educational programs, family work, and a case management approach to address that most common parental alienation tactics in mild and moderate cases.

 Note: Resetting the Family is not appropriate for families in which severe parental alienation as been determined.